Create Places Grant 2023

 Pit House Poetry Display Station

 Arts & Culture Colwood brought forward the lovely idea for an outdoor poetry display station to be located at Pit House Park.
 The poetry display station will feature rotating work from Royal Bay High School and Dunsmuir Middle School students.
 The vision is to create an opportunity to focus on the literary arts in a natural, social setting that is suitable for all ages.
-The poetry display station will be installed near the circle of boulders near the entry point from Goldfinch Road.

 Fit Happens Hop Skip and Jump to It